cdevshub/afero-devdocs/docs/AppUIDef.md

 You can assign a single attribute option to multiple UI controls.
 Each control assigned will use the attribute option details that are relevant to that control.

-**1.** If you haven’t defined any controls for your device yet, or to create a new one, click + CONTROL to open the Select Control Type window.
+**1**&nbsp;&nbsp;If you haven’t defined any controls for your device yet, or to create a new one, click + CONTROL to open the Select Control Type window.
 You’ll be able to select from the following controls (read below, step 2, for details).

    | [MENU](../AppUIDef#MenuControl)      |      | [SLIDER](../AppUIDef#SliderControl)  |
    | ------------------------------------------------------------ | ---- | ------------------------------------------------------------ |